Reducing patients’ anxiety while waiting in the ER

 Paper Prototype

-I sketched the main screens and built a prototype in Marvel POP so I could test a rough version of the app on users and gather feedback before moving on to more sophisticated design software.
+I sketched the main screens on paper, scanned them, and used Marvel POP to assemble a rough prototype of the app to test on users for gathering feedback before moving on to more sophisticated software.

 Guerilla Testing

-I conducted in-person usability tests with five people, asking them to imagine being in an ER and using the app.
-I gave them a series of tasks to complete.
-All participants successfully completed the tasks and praised the app’s simplicity, confirming the direction of design.
+I conducted in-person usability tests with five people, asking them to imagine being in an ER as a noncritical patient.
+I gave them a series of scenarios that required using the app.
+All participants successfully navigated the scenarios and praised the app’s simplicity, confirming the direction of design.

 — Test Subject

-The next step was to determine the aesthetic of the app.
+The shape of the app had been determined.
+The next step was to determine the look and feel.
 I gathered imagery reflective of key ideas that the app would need to convey to users.

 • Clear guidance